-Nearly 10 percent of U.S. families include a disabled family member.
-In Newton and the surrounding area, those families turn to Lannik Law for assistance with special needs planning.
+Nearly 10% of U.S. families include a disabled family member.
+In Newton and the surrounding area, those families turn to Lannik Law, LLC, for assistance with special needs planning.
 We understand the staggering costs of ongoing medical care, physical therapy and special equipment.
-Without a plan created by an experienced lawyer, the family member with special needs could become ineligible for critical government benefits, leaving his or her family to spend everything it has to cover the costs.
+Without a plan created by an experienced estate planning lawyer, the family member with special needs could become ineligible for critical government benefits, leaving his or her family to spend everything it has to cover the costs.

 Assets kept in special needs trusts can provide for the following and more:

 - Medical care